- Panther is not a single species but is a term that is most often used to describe a black jaguar or a black leopard.

-Panthers and jaguars are often confused for one another and its an easy mistake to make as the term “panther” is often used to describe several different species.
+Panthers and jaguars are often confused with one another and it’s an easy mistake to make as the term “panther” is often used to describe several different species.
 The truth is that a panther is not a single species, but is a term that is most often used to describe a black jaguar or a black leopard.
 So, if you’re confused about just which is which, don’t worry as there are some key differences that can help to tell them apart.

 For a start, the most obvious difference is their coat color and it is the easiest way to tell jaguars and panthers apart.
 Also, one is more elusive than the other and prefers to remain in the shadows.
 But that’s not all, as there is far more to these fantastic animals than meets the eye.
 Join us as we discover all of their differences.

-Comparing Panther vs Jaguar
+Comparing Panther Vs Jaguar

 Check out the chart below to learn a few of the main differences.